animist-os/crux/GRAMMAR.md

      - For each value k in the right mot, rotate the left mot left by k (negative k rotates right), appending results in order.
      - Examples: `[0,1,2,3] ~ [-1] -> [3,0,1,2]`, `[0,1,2,3] ~ [1,2] -> [1,2,3,0, 2,3,0,1]`.
      - Numeric case behaves like `*` on a single pair each step (step add, timeScale multiply).
-     - Tagged pips pass the left value through unchanged; tag `x` in either side is treated as a no-op for that position.
+     - Tagged etyms pass the left value through unchanged; tag `x` in either side is treated as a no-op for that position.
      - Example: `[0, 1, 2] .
 [10, 20] -> [10, 21, 12]`.

 4) **Concatenation**: